 - Educate residents and families including:

-- information about COVID-19
+- Information about COVID-19 and vaccines.

-- actions the facility is taking to protect them and their loved ones, including visitor restrictions
+- Actions the facility is taking to protect them and their loved ones, including visitor restrictions.

-- actions residents and families can take to protect themselves in the facility
+- Actions residents and families can take to protect themselves in the facility.

 Provide Supplies for Recommended Infection Prevention and Control Practices